RobAllen2016/zip-service/readme.md

 # ZIP Code Range Aggregator

+## GitHub Repository

+Just a quick note: I included the compiled JAR file (build/libs/zip-aggregator-service-0.1.0.jar) in the repository, so if you want to skip compiling the source and just try running it, you can download the jar and `java -jar build/libs/zip-aggregator-service-0.1.0.jar' to run it.

 ## Overview of Building Out This Exercise

 I started approaching this with the intent of delivering a web service to meet the requirements.
 I had the base logic